Cray-HPE/vtds-cluster-kvm/README.md

 be used on top of any combination of vTDS Provider and vTDS Platform implementations to manage a vTDS system at the cluster level.
-The base configuration supplied here, if used unchanged, will create a cluster of an Allpication layer specified number of Ubuntu Linux VM Virtual Nodes running on a Virtual Node Interconnect using a VxLAN overlay over the top of an Application layer specified set of provider and platform supplied Blade Interconnect network underlays.
+The base configuration supplied here, if used unchanged, will create a cluster of an Allpication layer specified number of KVM Linux VM Virtual Nodes running on a Virtual Node Interconnect using a VxLAN overlay over the top of an Application layer specified set of provider and platform supplied Blade Interconnect network underlays.
 Application